zinixyt/meetballs-embedded-workshop/esp-ntp-clock/README.md

 | SDA |  21 |
 | SCL |  22 |

-Your project should look like this:
+Your circuit should look like this:

 ![It should look like this](assembly.png)